 You must follow a card's ability, even if it's bad for you.
-Exceptions: Extra cards are optional, as are abilities that say you "may" do something.
+However, if a card says you "may" do something, you have a choice whether to do it.

 If an ability says "any number" you may choose one, or even zero.
 You may play a card that says "all" even if there are no targets.